 In-Home Units

-In-home units are limited to the user's home and are a good choice for people who don’t leave the house at all, or that only walk out into the back or front yard.
-These can be connected to a landline (which tend to have a lower monthly payment), or use Wi-Fi or have a cellular connection.
+In-home units are limited to the user's home and are a good choice for people who don’t leave the house at all, or who only walk out into the back or front yard.
+These can be connected to a landline (which tends to have a lower monthly payment), or use Wi-Fi or have a cellular connection.
 Wearable accessories are still part of the kit, but they connect to the home-based hub, so they have a limited range.

 Mobile Units